ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2625094523&parent=osu.ppy.sh&autoplay=false&time=0h8m51s" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 The story of Saturday was the #26 seed Taiwan and the ascension of ::{ flag=TW }:: [GAO HAO](https://osu.ppy.sh/users/8964050).
-An unheralded player to many coming into this World Cup, he would make himself into a household name over the course of Taiwan's shocking upset of #12 seed Romania in the Losers' Bracket Round 2.
+An unheralded player to many coming into this World Cup, he would make himself into a household name over the course of Taiwan's shocking upset of #12 seed Romania in the losers' bracket round 2.

 The match began inauspiciously with the teams trading picks for the first four maps before Romania stole a break point on Taiwan's 3rd pick of [HR1](https://osu.ppy.sh/beatmapsets/2465285#osu/5396555), led by ::{ flag=RO }:: [origin_](https://osu.ppy.sh/users/15095811) and his 608,503 score.
 Romania consolidated the break point by dominating [FM2](https://osu.ppy.sh/beatmapsets/2465435#osu/5396931) next for a 4–2 lead, after which the teams traded points with Romania taking match point advantage at 5–3.